-The tides are strong here and the only deep water channel, the “Kings Road”, runs just offshore so It is a spectacular spot from which to get an up-close view of passing ships.
+The tides are strong here and the Kings Road is just off shore.
+It is the main deep water leading to the docks so it is a spectacular spot to get an up-close view of passing ships.

 The island off in the distance is Denny Island.

 The salt marsh lies just beyond this bright yellow sign.
 It warns of the dangers of swimming and windsurfing here as well as an instruction not to walk beyond the pebbles.

 This salt marsh has a character all of its own and is very different from Portbury Wharf.